 The City of Greenwood continues to struggle to identify an organization that has both the desire to provide affordable housing activities and the capacity to utilize federal funds for those affordable housing activities.
-For PY2021, the City will not support any affordable housing projects.
+For PY2022, the City has allocated funding for a home repair project but is still seeking a partner or subripient of the funds to provide the program.

-One Year Goals for the Number of Housel holds to be
+One Year Goals for the Number of Households to be Supported

-Supported

 Homeless 0

-Non-Homeless 0
+Non-Homeless 5

 Special-Needs 0

-0Total 0
+Total 5